dichotomies/proxy-nca/README.md

 This repository contains a PyTorch implementation of [`No Fuss Distance Metric Learning using Proxies`](https://arxiv.org/pdf/1703.07464.pdf) as introduced by Google Research.

 The same parameters were used as described in the paper, except for the optimizer.
 In particular, the size of the embedding and batches equals 64 and 32 respectively.
-Also, [Inception V2](http://arxiv.org/abs/1502.03167) is used and trained with random resized crop and horizontal flip and evaluated with resized center crop.
+Also, [BN-Inception](http://arxiv.org/abs/1502.03167) is used and trained with random resized crop and horizontal flip and evaluated with resized center crop.

-I have ported the [PyTorch Inception V2 model from PyTorch 0.2](https://github.com/Cadene/pretrained-models.pytorch) to 0.4.
+I have ported the [PyTorch BN-Inception model from PyTorch 0.2](https://github.com/Cadene/pretrained-models.pytorch) to 0.4.
 It's weights are stored inside the repository in the directory `net`.

 # Reproducing Results with CUB 200